qlinhta/BreastCancerDiagnostic/README.md

   ```
     python3 src/comparator.py
   ```
-* Run files `explain_model.py` or `Notebooks/explain_model.ipynb` to get the results of explaining implemented models
+* Run files `explain_model.py` or `Notebooks/explain_model.ipynb` to get the results of explaining implemented models.
   ```
+    # But notebook is recommended in order to see the results properly and interactively.
     python3 src/explain_model.py
   ```